 Shih Tzus with cancer can make a full recovery and live a normal life, but only if the cancer was detected and treated early.
 Once cancer spreads, your little buddy has no more than a couple of months to live.

 Male Shih Tzus live an average of 13 years.

-How long do bichon Shih Tzus live?
+How long do female Shih Tzus live?

 Bichon Shih Tzus can live for up to 12 to 18 years.
 They are among the longest-living Shih Tzu mixes.

-How long do teacup Shih Tzus live?
+How long do Teacup Shih Tzus live?

 Teacup Shih Tzus have a similar lifespan to their larger counterparts.
 Teacup Shih Tzus live as long as 12 to 15 years despite being more prone to health issues.

 You may be interested in: Teacup Chihuahua!
 Complete Guide

 Mini Shih Tzus, also known as imperial Shih Tzus, typically have a lifespan of 12 to 16 years.
 Their smaller size can be an advantage in terms of life expectancy, as larger dogs tend to have shorter life spans.